 Overall, 71 million users accessed Internet in India in year 2009, with 52 Million "active" users who accessed it at least once in a month.
-Small towns contributed to only 5% of internet usage in year 2000, which over a period of 9 years has grown to healthy 36% and for the first time has overtaken the Internet usage in Urban areas (Prabhudesai Considering the reach and popularity of Internet in India, following strategies may be implemented to use internet and computer networks for lifelong learning in India.
+Small towns contributed to only 5% of internet usage in year 2000, which over a period of 9 years has grown to healthy 36% and for the first time has overtaken the Internet usage in Urban areas (Prabhudesai 2010).
+Considering the reach and popularity of Internet in India, following strategies may be implemented to use internet and computer networks for lifelong learning in India.

-- The apex agencies involved with lifelong learning in India may launch "Lifelong Learning Portal" in national and regional languages.
-This portal may be used to provide different kind of information related to lifelong learning and lifelong learners. - Agencies may also use Internet to offer on line lifelong learning program/training focusing to equip learners for new skills and demands of labour market.
-The agencies will be required to regularly review and update these programs according to the need and demands of learners.

-The use of internet will also provide number of opportunities to lifelong learners to share their expertise, wishes, concerns and demands about lifelong learning by using e-mails, chat and blogs This exchange of views will empower learners to practice lifelong learning via cooperative and active learning.
+- The apex agencies involved with lifelong learning in India may launch 'Lifelong Learning Portal' in national and regional languages.
+This portal may be used to provide different kind of information related to lifelong learning and lifelong learners. - Agencies may also use Internet to offer on line lifelong learning program/training mainly focusing to equip learners for new skills and demands of labour market.
+The agencies will be required to regularly review and update these programs according to the need and demands of learners. - The use of internet will also provide number of opportunities to lifelong learners to share their expertise, wishes, concerns and demands about lifelong learning by using e-mails, chat and blogs This exchange of views will empower learners to practice lifelong learning via cooperative and active learning.

-4.0 Computer Conferencing
+4. Computer Conferencing

-Computer conferencing is also known as audiographic conferencing and it requires electronic e-mail interactive ofthe Computerconferencing is a communication by written message stored in PC and is accessible by a target group of students at any time.
+Computer conferencing is also known as audiographic conferencing and it requires electronic e-mail as one of the interactive medium.
+Computer conferencing is a communication by written message stored in PC and is accessible by a target group of students at any time.
 (Ashok K. Kalia & Sanjeev Tomar (2004)

-5.0 Computers Application in Distance Education
+5. Computers Application in Distance Education

 Now-a-days computers are very common in learning process.
 Computer technology is gaining ground very fast.
 This medium is used for transmission of knowledge and information.
 Information technology, Management courses and science courses use a variety of teaching-learning strategies that are participatory and interactive.
 More and more learners are getting access to computers and Internet.
-Computer applications for distance education fall into four broad categories mediated communication Computer (CMC) describes computer applications that facilitate communication.
-Example includes electronic mail, computer conferencing and electronic bulletin boards.
-Computer - based multimedia Hyper card, hyper media and a still-developing generation of powerful, sophisticated, and flexible computing tools have gained the attention of distance educators in recent years.
-The goal of computer-based multimedia is to integrate various voice, video, and computer technologies into a single, easily accessible delivery system.
+Computer applications for distance education fall into four broad categories

-Computer assisted instruction (CAI) uses the computer as a self-contained teaching machine to present discrete lessons to achieve specific but limited educational objectives.
+Computer Assisted Instruction (CAI) uses the computer as a self-contained teaching machine to present discrete lessons to achieve specific but limited educational objectives.
 There are several CAI modes, including drill and practice, tutorial, simulations and games, and problem-solving.

-Computer managed instruction (CMI) uses the branching, computer"s storage and retrieval capabilities to organize instruction and track student records and progress.
+Computer Managed Instruction (CMI) uses the computer's branching, storage and retrieval capabilities to organize instruction and track student records and progress.
 The instruction need not be delivered via computer, although often CAI (the instructional component) is combined with CMI.